 History

-In 1957, Beech Forest, Johanna & Lavers Hill merged to form the Otway Rovers FNC, which played in the Colac & District Football and Netball League (CDFNL).
+In 1957, Beech Forest, Johanna & Lavers Hill merged to form the Otway Rovers FNC, which played in the Colac & District Football and Netball League (CDFNL) and won premierships in 1957, 1958 and 1961.

 the Otway Districts FNC.